Why Is Tummy Time So Important for Your Newborn Baby?

 As your little one is just beginning to develop head and neck control, follow these guidelines for doing tummy time for newborns from 0 to 3 months old:

-Place your newborn belly-down on your chest or on your lap while she is wide awake.
+Place your newborn belly-down on your chest or on your lap while they’re wide awake.

-To help her feel more comfortable, interact with her by looking into her eyes, giving her a big smile, and talking to her in a happy sing-song voice.
+To help them feel more comfortable, interact with them by looking into their eyes, giving them a big smile, and talking to them in a happy sing-song voice.

-Although your baby may have more control over her head and stronger neck muscles by the end of the first month, you still need to support her head when you hold her.
-She won’t be able to hold her head up on her own until she’s about 4 months old.
+Although your baby may have more control over their head and stronger neck muscles by the end of the first month, you still need to support their head when you hold them.
+They won’t be able to hold their head up on their own until they’re about 4 months old.

 Tummy Time for Older Babies

-Here's how to give your older baby tummy time when she’s about 4 to 7 months old:
+Here's how to give your older baby tummy time when they’re about 4 to 7 months old:

 Place your baby belly-down onto an area on the floor that’s covered with a blanket, towel, or play mat.